j-owski/STM32_MeshNetwork/README.md

 ## Compile yourself
 I used `Keil uVision V5.23.0.0` to compile this project.
 Load all source files and `FreeRTOS V10.0.1` into your project.
 If you have a different MicroController you can change the hardware configuration in the `hardware.c` and `hardware.h`.
 If your courios how the program works behind the scence you can activate the `debug` messages in `main.h` (debug can be set from 0 to 4, depending how much you want to see).<br>
 Happy hacking!

+# Todo
+There is room for improvement:
+- Implement DMA for transmission and receipt of characters
+- change the FreeRTOS memory management from heap1.c to heap5.c